AmirAR-QA/DevOps-Practical-Project/README.md

 * Worked out what to work on first and tracked all streams of work with my Trello board
 * I started by developing the code of the app using Python and flask
 * Pushed the code to this GitHub repository
-* Cloned the repository into my GCP instance
+* Cloned the repository into my GCP instance on 4 seperate VM's
 * Pulled the code, built and ran the app via Jenkins
 * Tested the code with Pytest (unit testing) and Selenium (integration testing)
 * I accordingly adjusted my code till it passed my assertions and pushed to my GitHu